andreock/Bruce_Wiki/Others.md

 ## SD Card Mngr
 Create Folders or Rename, Copy (to SPIFFS also) and Delete files.

-## SPIFFS Mngr
+## LittleFS Mngr
-Delete, Copy, Rename or Read files from SPIFFS.
+Delete, Copy, Rename or Read files from LittleFS.

 ## WebUI
 Make you device as an AP or connect to a network to use the WebUI, with this you can manage your files on the SD card and also SPIFFS